wizche/cbportfolio/README.md

 6) Divide the given amount (`--amount`) based on the gain/loss
 7) Execute trading orders

+> When running the mixed strategy, at every run the latest strategy is saved to a `strategy.lock` file.

 ## Getting started

 In order to generate **real** orders and access account balance you need an API key for Coinbase Pro.
 You can get one at https://pro.coinbase.com/profile/api.